 - Combine the remaining seasonings with ½ a cup of all-purpose flour on a large plate or a platter.
 Set aside.

-- Heat oil in a 12-inch cast iron pan over medium-high heat until just smoking (about 300F).
-One a time, dredge each pork chop in flower on both sides, shake off excess and place in the pan.
+- Heat oil in a 12-inch cast-iron pan over medium-high heat until just smoking (about 300F).
+One a time, dredge each pork chop in flour on both sides, shake off excess and place in the pan.
 Fry until deep golden brown on each side, about 3-5 minutes per side.
 Reduce heat to medium.
 Remove the chops from the pan and set aside.

 - Slowly add the water into the roux mixture, constantly stirring until the gravy is smooth and free of lumps.
 Bring to simmer and cook the gravy until it begins to thicken, about 2 minutes.
 Add the vinegar and stir well.
 Add the remaining 1 ½ teaspoons of salt (plus more if needed), starting with 1 teaspoon and adjusting to taste.